RHIG-Solutions/RhigCartAppPub/rhig_cart_vendor/README.md

 - Remove Dummy server when server communication gets implemented
 - Dummy server has two lists, one for vendors, one for clients.
 Client list is shared between vendors as it is purely for testing purposes.
+- Issues with profile picture encoding still WIP.
+- More comprehensive notes and descriptions will be added when screen layouts and basic functionality is approved.